Blue Badge Brexit Update - July 25th 2022

 Updated January 2022 - It appears the Blue Badge is no longer recognised in many European countries.
 We know the new design doesn't show the EU stars anymore.
 The UK Government website states that negotiations are still taking place.
 But, there has been no update to the information available on the site since 29 September 2021.

-A list of the European countries shows whether they still recognise the UK Blue Badge following Brexit.
+A list of the European countries on the site shows whether they still recognise the UK Blue Badge following Brexit.
 Several European destinations remain 'undecided', leaving no clear answer for travellers.
-Currently limited information is available and no alternative scheme is in place.
+Currently, limited information is available and no alternative scheme is in place.
+The 'undecided' status generally leaves blue badge holders unable to use permits in many European destinations.
 It invites badge holders to check with each country's embassy for up to date information.
 Furthermore, for travellers to seek local advice for their destination.

 Air travel for disabled customers post Brexit